-Coreper is requested to invite the Council to agree to the text of Article 14 DPFD together with recitals 12a and b, based on the above elements, set out in the Annex to this note.
+At the Coreper meeting of 11 September 2007, an agreement was reached on the text of Article 14 DPFD together with recitals 12a and b, based on the above elements, set out in the Annex to this note, subject to the lifting of scrutiny reservations by CH, CZ, IS and NO. The Council is invited to confirm this agreement.

 8. Article 27 clarifies that the rules flowing from agreements with third countries are left untouched by the Framework Decision and thereby merely states the obvious, namely that a Framework Decision cannot change existing agreements concluded with third countries.
 Recital 25, as set out in the annex to this note, clarifies that the Council of Europe conventions on judicial co-operation in criminal matters are not touched by the Framework Decision.
-The (...) concerns of some delegations that no law enforcement data which are transmitted to another Member State be transmitted towards a third State without the consent of the originating Member State are addressed by adding a second sentence to the text of Article 27.
+The concerns of some delegations that no law enforcement data which are transmitted to another Member State be transmitted towards a third State without the consent of the originating Member State are addressed by adding a second sentence to the text of Article 27.

-Coreper is requested to invite the Council to agree to the text of Article 27 DPFD together with recital 25, based on the above elements, set out in the Annex to this note.
+At the Coreper meeting of 11 September 2007, an agreement was reached on the text of Article 27 DPFD together with recital 25, based on the above elements, set out in the Annex to this note, subject to the lifting of scrutiny reservations by CH, IS and NO. The Council is invited to confirm this agreement.